ascend-io/sdk-python/README.md

 ## Authorization

+### Developer Access

+Developer Access Keys allow user access to all data integrations.
+These keys inherit the permission of the user that created them.

+More documentation around deverloper access keys can be found [here](https://developer.ascend.io/docs/developer-keys).

+### Service Account Access

+For third party and application level integration, we encourage the use of service accounts to isolate access points and permission levels.
-Using the SDK requires that you create a Service Account in an Ascend Data Service to give an SDK Client access.
+You should create a Service Account in an Ascend Data Service to obtain SDK Client access.
+Service accounts are currently restricted to read-only access for all resources.

 * To access Data Feeds, the Service Account will need at least `Data Feed Read Only` access.
 * To access Dataflow metadata and Component data, the Service Account will need at least `Read Only` access.

+More documentation around service accounts can be found [here](https://developer.ascend.io/docs/service-accounts).

 ## Documentation